 Our wines were served with fresh bread and salumi that Alessandro purchased in Greve from one of Italy’s most famous butchers.
 As we sipped and snacked, Alessandro reminded us that we had all vowed never to eat again after lunch.
 “There isn’t one person here who is still hungry,” I told him, “but that’s a detail we’re willing to overlook.”

 As good as the wine was, my favorite part of our stop was how many of the hallways were lined with old wine bottles- some older than me!
 It was fun to look through them as a few of us found wines bottled in the same year we were born.

 Wine Tour of Tuscany

 As our final tasting concluded, so did our Tuscany wine tour; we departed for Florence and were back in the busy city an hour later.

 I’ve noted before that food (and wine) can serve to be a powerful introduction to people and culture, and this day was yet another reminder of that truth.
 Especially through the wine we tried we were introduced to a side of Tuscany that dates many centuries back.
 We got to know about the people who live and protect traditions that have been at the center of Tuscany’s identity for generations.
 It greatly impacted how we experienced Italy; while it’s great to spend time crossing tourist spots off your list, venturing away from the museums and landmarks so many people visit can give you the space and clarity to really get to know a place.

 Our time in Italy didn’t end that day, which was a good thing: the next day, when we ordered a glass of wine with dinner, we did so with confidence.
-And I’ll never again sip Chianti without instantly transporting back to the beautiful Tuscan landscape under the bright blue, sun soaked sky.
+And I’ll never again sip Chianti without instantly transporting back to the beautiful landscapes of Tuscany under the bright blue, sun soaked sky.